devdavies/electrumx/docs/environment.rst

   The port on which the Tor proxy is running.
 If not set, ElectrumX will autodetect any proxy running on the usual ports 9050 (Tor), 9150 (Tor browser bundle) and 1080 (socks).

+.. envvar:: BLACKLIST_URL

+  URL to retrieve a list of blacklisted peers.
+If not set, a coin- specific default is used.

 Server Advertising